 Second and Third generation antihistamines might be more effective for itch control in combination with other RX.
 As a single treatment, they are not very effective.
 An example is Hydroxyzine.

-STEM CELL THERAPY ITCH CONTROL for bulldogs:
+STEM CELL THERAPY ITCH CONTROL:

 Can help in some nonresponsive cases, with no side effects, and can help prevent and treat other medical problems